drrobotk/drrobotk.github.io/cv.md

 **June 2021 - March 2022**
 -   Working in the Economics Statistics Group (ESG) as part of Emerging Platforms Delivery Support.
 -   Extracting, analysing and interpreting large amounts of data from a range of sources, using algorithmic, data mining, machine learning and statistical tools in Python and R.
--   Currently researching and implementing multilateral price indices, using calculations, imputation and time series extension methods in Python, for Big Data alternative data sources processed via Spark for the Consumer Prices Alternative Data Sources ETL data pipeline.
+-   Currently researching and implementing multilateral price indices, using calculations, imputation and time series extension methods in Python, for Big Data [alternative data sources](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/introducingalternativedataintoconsumerpricestatisticsaggregationandweights/2021-11-09) (scanner and webscraped data) and [new index methods](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/newindexnumbermethodsinconsumerpricestatistics/2020-09-01) processed via Spark for the Consumer Prices Alternative Data Sources ETL data pipeline.
+-   Developed and maintained data pipelines and data visualisations using Python, SQL, Spark and Cloudera.
 -   Became a member of the Data Science and Statistical High-performance computing (DaSH) expert group, the Index Numbers Expert Group (INEG) \`and the EPDS induction team onboarding new starters.

 **Mathematics, Software and Technology Consultant** - Self-employed